core-wg/etch/draft-ietf-core-etch-latest.md

 information about media types admissible for the specific resource is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be a preferred way).
+It is RECOMMENDED that any discovery method that allows a client to find out that the server supports FETCH also provides information what FETCH payload media types are applicable.

 FETCH requests are both safe and idempotent with regards to the resource identified by the request URI.
 That is, the performance of